Moore's law: Moore's second law

 As the cost of computer power to the consumer falls, the cost for producers to fulfill Moore's law follows an opposite trend: R&D, manufacturing, and test costs have increased steadily with each new generation of chips.
+The cost of the tools, principally extreme ultraviolet lithography (EUVL), used to manufacture chips doubles every 4 years.
 Rising manufacturing costs are an important consideration for the sustaining of Moore's law.
 This led to the formulation of Moore's second law, also called Rock's law (named after Arthur Rock), which is that the capital cost of a semiconductor fabrication plant also increases exponentially over time.

 Major enabling factors

 Numerous innovations by scientists and engineers have sustained Moore's law since the beginning of the IC era.
 Some of the key innovations are listed below, as examples of breakthroughs that have advanced integrated circuit and semiconductor device fabrication technology, allowing transistor counts to grow by more than seven orders of magnitude in less than five decades.